sdv-dev/SDV/docs/user_guides/timeseries/par.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the previous examples we saw how the ``Symbol`` values were generated
-as random strings that do not look like that ones typically seen for
+as random strings that do not look like those typically seen for
 Tickers, which usually are strings made of between 2 and 4 uppercase
 letters.